petbrain/uw/README.md

 `UwCharPtr` facilitates work with C strings.
-Its `clone` method converts C strings to `UwString` and other types, such as list and map, take advantage of that:
+Its `clone` method converts C strings to `UwString` and other types, such as array and map, take advantage of that:
 ```c
 UwValue my_map = UwMap(
     UwChar8Ptr(u8"สวัสดี"), UwChar32Ptr(U"สบาย"),